 You may have spotted the PressPatron banner at the top of this page.
 It invites you to be a supporter.
-There’s also a button to the right of this text.
+There’s also a button that shows up on certain pages.

-They are both part of my PressPatron campaign.
+They are both part of a PressPatron campaign.
 It’s a new way of crowd-funding websites.